ddsuhaimi/react-production-boilerplate/README.md

 - best one, fast refresh.
 No need to wait for reload, you can see the UI change instantly

 ## Todo
-- separating webpack config file
+- separating webpack config file (done)
+    - implement webpack merge to reduce duplicate config
 - adding webpack bundle analyzer